DPDK/dpdk/doc/guides/nics/enic.rst

   connected point-to-point to another adapter port or connected though a router instead of a switch, all ingress packets will be VLAN tagged.
 Programs such as l3fwd which do not account for VLAN tags in packets will misbehave.
 The solution is to enable VLAN stripping on ingress.
-The follow code fragment is example of how to accomplish this:
+The following code fragment is an example of how to accomplish this:

 .. code-block:: console